dev-bootcamp-2019/final-project-SagaDott/README.md

 7. Interact with the application at [http://localhost:3000](http://localhost:3000)

 ## Testing
-In the project root, after migrating on ganache-cli, run `truffle test` and you should see 26 tests passing.
+In the project root, after migrating on ganache local blockchain, run `truffle test` and you should see 26 tests passing.